Skip to main content

 • Planned Tasks: shows planned tasks in a grid for easier searching.

-• Task Details: shows detailed information about a selected task (open or planned) or appointment.
+• Task Details: shows detailed information about a selected task (open or planned) or appointmentAppointmentA task scheduled to a resource for a specific period - the scheduled instance you see on the planning board..

 • Resource Filters: allows to filter resources on the planning boards.